-General and administrative expenses decreased by 9% or \$0.1 million YTD-2018 from YTD-2017.
-Wages and benefits increased by 55% or \$0.2 million as a result of having a full-time Chief Executive Officer, project management resources for Susan Lake closure and AMI Silica Inc., as well as a dedicated resource for asset management and dispositions.
-This increase was offset by a 100% or \$0.1 million decrease in restructuring costs.
+General and administrative expenses decreased by 12% or \$0.3 million YTD-2018 from YTD-2017.
+Wages and benefits increased by 19% or \$0.1 million as a result of having a full-time Chief Executive Officer, and project management resources for Susan Lake closure and AMI Silica Inc. This increase was offset by a 100% or \$0.3 million decrease in restructuring costs.